-A candidate for state or local office must file this form for each election, including reelection to the same office.
-Exception: Candidates for county central committee that do not raise or spend \$2,000 or more in a calendar year are not required to file a Form 501.
+A candidate for state or local office must file this form for each election for a specific office.
+Exception: A new Form 501 is not required for the general election or special general election if the candidate filed a Form 501 for the connected primary or special primary election for the same office sought.
+Candidates for county central committee that do not raise or spend \$2,000 or more in a calendar year are not required to file a Form 501.